Exceptional M-brane sigma models and $\eta$-symbols: Double sigma model

 The main difference from Lee and Park's action is in the last term.
-The last term in \eqref{eq:DSMtoStandard-tilde} reproduces our $F_2$ if we could regard $\rmd \tilde{X}_i$ as $F_{ij} \,\rmd X^j$.
+The last term in \eqref{eq:DSMtoStandard-tilde} reproduces our $F_2$ if we regard $\rmd \tilde{X}_i$ as $F_{ij} \,\rmd X^j$.

 Let us comment on the symmetry of the action \eqref{eq:DSM-ours1}.
 The invariance under the worldsheet diffeomorphism is manifest.
 Under an infinitesimal generalized diffeomorphism, $\EE^I$ transforms as a generalized vector and $\cA^I$ is also supposed to transform as a generalized vector.
 Then, since $\cH_{IJ}$ and $\eta_{IJ}$ are generalized tensors, \eqref{eq:DSM-ours1} is manifestly invariant under generalized diffeomorphism.
 The action is also formally covariant under global $\OO(d,d)$ rotations.
-In the $\OO(d,d)$ rotated frame, $\lambda^a_I$ no longer takes the form \eqref{eq:DSM-canonical-section}, and supergravity fields depend on other set of $d$ coordinates, which may contain the dual coordinates.
-The parameterization of the generalized vector $\EE^I$ is also changed since the physical subspace and the generalized diffeomorphism are changed.
+In the $\OO(d,d)$ rotated frame, $\lambda^a_I$ no longer takes the form \eqref{eq:DSM-canonical-section}, and supergravity fields depend on another set of $d$ coordinates, which may contain the dual coordinates.
+The parameterization of the generalized vector $\EE^I$ is also changed since the physical subspace and the generalized diffeomorphism are changed (see Sect.~\ref{sec:duality} for more details).

 For later convenience, let us also comment on the self-dual relation \cite{Duff:1989tf,Hull:2004in,Hull:2006va,Lee:2013hma}.
 The equations of motion for the auxiliary fields can be written as